Critical Incident Management

 6.6 The Educational Services for Overseas Students Act 2000 (ESOS Act) requires the Institute to notify DE and DHA as soon as practical after the incident and in the case of a student’s death or other absence affecting the student’s attendance, via the Provider Registration and International Student Management System (PRISMS).

-6.7 The Campus Manager in conjunction with the MASS must record the incident and the following key details in the Critical Incident Report, to include:
+6.7 The Campus Manager in conjunction with the Student Services Coordinator must record the incident and the following key details in the Critical Incident Report, to include:

 The time of the incident